aliceqin12/cloud-services-dotnet-execute-powershell-file-in-storage-file-mounted-disk/README.md

 *__2. Upload test to execute PowerShell script__*

-After Azure File storage folder is ready, please use Azure portal to upload test PowerShell script file.
+When Azure File storage folder is ready, please use Azure portal to upload test PowerShell script file.

 In this example, the script file name is “test.ps1”.
 Below is the content of this file.